Types of Financial Aid

 - Students with at least 15 credits remaining to finish their associate degree

 Direct Stafford Loans, from the William D. Ford Direct Loan Program, are low-interest federal loans for eligible students and parents to help pay for the cost of a student's higher education after high school.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.
+The Direct Loan Program charges a nominal fee that is deducted from the loan proceeds of each disbursement.
+For more information on Federal Direct student loans, click here.
+For more information on Federal Direct PLUS, click here.

 - Federal Direct Loans — Direct Loans are a Title IV financial aid program and federal aid eligibility requirements apply.
 Loan applicants must be actively enrolled half-time (6 credits or more).
 Student are also required to maintain satisfactory academic progress.
 In order to be awarded a loan at HCC, students must follow the directions on myHCC under Request a Loan.